openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td><b>Command operations: </b> If the extension is adding new commands to Zowe Explorer's tree views, the commands must not replace any existing Zowe Explorer commands.</td>
+   <td><b>Command operations: </b> If the extension is adding new commands to Zowe Explorer for VS Code's tree views, the commands must not replace any existing Zowe Explorer for VS Code commands.</td>
  </tr>

   <tr>